Saumya-jais/IITGNDispensary/README.md

 - Move all the files in one folder.
 Open folder as code in VS Code.
-- Create virtual environment "myenv" using command “python -m venv myenv”
+- Create virtual environment "myenv" using command “python -m venv myenv1”
-- Activate environment using command “myenv/Scripts\activate”
+- Activate environment using command “myenv1/Scripts/activate”
 - Install required libraries (mentioned above)
 - Run the “app.py” file using command “python app.py”
 - Click on the URL